![]() |

-The resulting two loops along the edge (instead of one lone strand) have a chained look.
+Doing this, instead of picking up only one strand, will give the edge a more finished chained look.
 This two-strand chained effect is preferable because:

 - If you will be crocheting a border along the edge, it's a better and more pleasant edge to work stitches into.